 The study area for the project includes a proposed detailed grid for the urban area of Euroa and a less detailed grid for the semi-rural surrounds.
+The topography was derived from DEPI LiDAR captured in 2010.
 The areas upstream of the Hume Freeway are included to ensure the Freeway bridges are modelled, including the gauge located on Castle Creek at Telfords Bridge.